Test in production without watermarks.

 printDoc.PrinterSettings.ToPage = 3

-Collate when printing means that if you are printing more than one copy of a multi-page document, the copies will print all pages of each copy before printing the second copy. this property can be set as true or false as per our choice.
+feature in printing means if you're printing more than one copy of a multi-page document, the copies will print all pages of each copy before printing the second copy.
+You can set this property as needed.

 var printDoc = pdf.GetPrintDocument();